artofthesmart/hypertext/_demo/pages/02.readme/default.md

 **Show Clickthru** - Boolean.
 Determines whether or not to show the "Read More" click-through text on page summaries.
 These words are defined in `languages.yaml` and can be changed.
 **Use Headless Mode** - Boolean.
 Determines whether or not this page is rendered in headless mode.
 If true, the theme will not render anything except the page's content.
 No header, no metadata, no titles, no footer, nothing.
 Just the body content of parsed markdown into HTML.
 The content will get a `<body>` tag and the proper DOCTYPE.

-#### Child Rendering (Collections only)
-The render style determines how children of this page will look when rendered in sequence.
-I included several different types to help give you a few options depending on the kind of content you have.
-Blogs render best with summaries while factual content looks sharp as a list or a table.
-Try a few out and see what works best for you.

-![Examples for Summary, Table, and List views of child pages.](collection-examples.gif)

-The toggle switches in this section like `Show Image` and `Show Subtitle` enable or disable which aspects of a child get rendered.
-If you turn them all on, things can get cluttered so pick the ones that make sense for your content and go for it.

-!! **Not all switches work for all styles.** For example, the `Table` view doesn't allow you to show images, so that switch does nothing for that particular render style.

-#### Children & Ordering (Collections only)

-* **Items** - Setting this will let you customize what children appear for this collection.
-For example, it's possible to have a collection page that doesn't have any children but instead renders a certain category of pages.
-* **Max Items** - This controls how many items can appear as children of this page.
-If you aren't using the [pagination plugin](https://github.com/getgrav/grav-plugin-pagination) then this will show the last N entries out of this page's children.
-If you _are_ using that plugin, then this will show N entries per page.
-* **Order By** - Here you get to pick what criterion is used to order the children.
-* **Order** - Here you get to pick whether to show them ascending or descending.
-* **Show Prev/Next Links** - When it's on, Hypertext will show `Next` and `Previous` links when a user is viewing a child page of this parent page.
-This is useful if you have highly ordered content like blog entries or multi-page content stored under a collection.

-#### Collection Settings
-### Render Options
+##### Collection Render Style
 **Render Style** - Dropdown.
 Determines the style in which child pages are rendered.
 - `Compact List` - Default.
 Child pages are rendered in an ordered list with all content appearing on a single line.
-- `Comfy List` - Child pages are rendered in a column, with better spacing for each frontmatter attribute you choose to render.
+- `Comfy List` - Child pages are rendered in a single column layout, with more breathing room for each frontmatter attribute you choose to render.
 This is sort of between a compact list and a cards view.
 - `Table` - Child pages are rendered in a table.
-- `Cards` - Child pages are rendered as cards with structured data views.
+- `Cards` - Child pages are rendered as cards with more structured data views.
 These can appear in a grid if desired.

 **Render Nested** - Boolean.
 Determines whether or not to render nested child pages.
 Child pages are only rendered 1 level down.
 This is useful for high level views of complex page groups like blog posts composed of multiple entries or projects composed of multiple tasks.
 Keep in mind that rendering nested content often gets super complex and busy.

-**Nested Block Title** - Textarea.
+**Nested Group Title** - Textarea.
 The title to display for nested child pages.
 Something like "Content:" is sufficient.
 It just helps the reader understand what they're looking at.

+###### Compact List Settings
+Not Yet Implemented.

+###### Comfy List Settings
+Not Yet Implemented.

+###### Table Settings
+Not Yet Implemented.

+###### Cards Settings
+Not Yet Implemented.

+!!
+In General, blogs render best with summaries while factual content looks sharp as a list or a table.
+Card views are good for galleries and project portfolios.
+Try a few out and see what works best for you.

+![Examples for Summary, Table, and List views of child pages.](collection-examples.gif)

+###### Children & Ordering
+**Items** - Setting this will let you customize what children appear for this collection.
+Normally you'd have a collection page with lots of child pages in nested directories under it.
+However, here you could define a collection page that instead renders a certain category of pages from any parent directory on your site.

+**Max Items** - This controls how many items can appear as children of this page.
+If you aren't using the [pagination plugin](https://github.com/getgrav/grav-plugin-pagination) then this will show the last N entries out of this page's children.
+If you _are_ using that plugin, then this will show N entries per page.

+**Order By** - Here you get to pick what criterion is used to order the children.

+**Order** - Here you get to pick whether to show them ascending or descending according to the `Order By` value you picked.

+**Show Prev/Next Links** - When it's on, Hypertext will show `Next` and `Previous` links when a user is viewing a child page of this parent page.
+Good for serialized content.
+These words are defined in `languages.yaml` and can be changed.

 ### Appendix